Should I use an emollient cream or a moisturiser?

-With that in mind, it is important to think about what kind of emollient cream or moisturiser is best suited to your needs.
+What kind of emollient or moisturiser is best suited to your skin?

 Dry skin is not a medical condition in itself, but leaving skin to dry out can lead to eczema flare-ups if you are already prone to to such conditions.
 Daily moisturising should be a standard part of any skincare regime but picking the right emollient cream or moisturiser could play a significant part in whether your skin is healthy or struggling from day to day.